Decontamination of Mutual Contamination Models: Introduction

-In this paper, we make the following contributions: (i) We give sufficient conditions on $\vec{P}$, $\vec{\Pi}$, and $\vec{S}$ for identifiability of the three problems. (ii) We establish necessary conditions that in some cases match or are similar to the sufficient conditions. (iii) We introduce novel algorithms for the infinite and finite sample settings.
-These algorithms are nonparametric in the sense that they do not model $P_i$ as a probability vector or other parametric model. (iv) We develop novel estimators for distributions obtained by iteratively applying the $\kappa^*$ operator (defined below). (v) Finally, our framework gives rise to several novel geometric insights about each of these three problems and leverages concepts from affine geometry, multilinear algebra, and probability.
+In this paper, we make the following contributions: (i) We give sufficient conditions on $\vec{P}$, $\vec{\Pi}$, and $\bPi^+$ for identifiability of the three problems. (ii) We establish necessary conditions that in some cases match or are similar to the sufficient conditions. (iii) We introduce novel algorithms for the infinite and finite sample settings.
+These algorithms are nonparametric in the sense that they do not model $P_i$ as a probability vector or other parametric model.
+Our algorithmic contributions show that while all three problems can be described in a unified way, the special structure of multiclass classification with label noise allows for a substantially simpler algorithm. (iv) We develop novel estimators for distributions obtained by iteratively applying the $\kappa^*$ operator (defined below). (v) Finally, our framework gives rise to several novel geometric insights about each of these three problems and leverages concepts from affine geometry, multilinear algebra, and probability.